pendulum-labs/reserve-onomy/readme.md

 `liquidity deposit` is the minimum amount of liquidity for a specific collateral that must be provided to create a denom

+`minting interest rate` is the interest rate on denoms loaned to minters.
+This is meant to aide in stabilization of the stablecoin.

+`savings interest rate` is the interest rate paid on denoms that have been bonded to the reserve.

 ## Reserve Transactions

 `create-vault` by depositing collateral.
 Each vault has a unique name per user as well as UID